petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/picklists/picklists-api-basics.md

 ## Put a Picklist

-Completely overwrite an existing picklist with the following cURL and Java commands.
-Note, replace `1234` with your picklist's ID.
+Completely overwrite an existing picklist with cURL and Java put commands.
+Replace `1234` with your picklist's ID.

 ### ListTypeDefinition_PUT_ById.sh